 Disney Halloween Movies

 This Disney Halloween movie list includes animated and live-action movies.
-A lot of these movies are Disney Channel Original movie that Disney has released onto DVD and/or Blu-ray.
+A lot of these movies are Disney Channel Original movies that Disney has released onto DVD and/or Blu-ray.

 1. The Adventures Of Ichabod and Mr. Toad (1949)

 That animated film is rated G. An animated adaption of “The Wind in the Willows” followed by an adaption of “The Legend of Sleepy Hollow”.
 Bing Crosby stars in this cute, but spooky movie!
 This is my all-time favorite Disney Halloween feature!